Operators

 3. If node_total_stake > stake_saturation_level then node_stake_saturation will be 1 due the capping function working as anti-whale prevention.

-• For example if node_total_stake = 2 * stake_saturation_level then the reward per staked token will be 50% in comparison to a case where node_total_stake = stake_saturation_level, in other words with 100% over-saturation, APY is half the maximum.
+• For example if node_total_stake = 2 * stake_saturation_level then the reward per staked token will be 50% in comparison to a case where node_total_stake = stake_saturation_level, in other words with 100% over-saturation, ROI is half the maximum.

 Rewards Calculation